Club sandwich

 Diet Ratings

-Bread is a grain (excluded).
-While turkey, bacon, lettuce, and tomato are compliant, the sandwich structure requires excluded bread.
+Bread is a grain product.
+While turkey, bacon, and lettuce are paleo-approved, the sandwich structure and likely processed meats (bacon) with added nitrates disqualify it.

 Controversy Index